mihalw28/lambda_py_scrap/README.md

 $ cd lambda_py_scrap
 $ mkdir bin lib
 ```
-3. Next steps are the same like in Roberto's solution
+3. Next steps are the same like those in Roberto's solution

 ## Credits: